Our mission is educating and empowering people to utilize Assistance Dogs to transform their lives.

 Each Direct Client and Direct Handler is asked to raise and/or or volunteer to a PIF Goal 1 of $10,000 between his/her Bump and his/her Graduation.
 We have found that setting a goal for each Direct Client and each Direct Handler ensures that each person takes an active role in the mindset and attitude of the PIF.

-A minimum contribution goal for clients ensures that they take an active role in the “sweat equity” mentality of the Pay-It-Forward concept.
+A minimum contribution goal for Direct Clients and Direction Handlers ensures that they take an active role in the “sweat equity” mentality of the Pay-It-Forward concept.

 While participation in the PIF is a required part of our placement process, public fundraising is not required.
-Some Direct Clients and Direct Handlers instead contribute themselves, have their families contribute/donate, apply for grants, or seek corporate or business sponsorships or donations.
+Some Direct Clients and Direct Handlers instead contribute themselves and/or their families, friends, and communities contribute on their behalf.

 Some Direct Clients and Direct Handlers offset the monetary value of the PIF 1 Goal by performing “sweat equity” in collaboration with the organization and receiving “non-cash” credit for the “value added” to the organization.
 When a Direct Client or a Direct Handler is willing to travel to represent the organization at events, give an interview to the media on behalf of the organization, fill a volunteer position within the organization, etc., “non-cash” credit is added to his/her PIF 1 Goal.